UcheSylvester/PlayMe/README.md

 # PlayMe
 ---------

-This a fun little project where built using the *Drag and Drop API, Video and Audio elements*
+This a fun little project built using the *Drag and Drop API, Video and Audio elements*

 Here the user should be able to